Tutorial: gRPC with Protobuf

 }

-A trait has been added to the generated code, corresponding to the service
+A trait has been added to the generated code, corresponding to the service we

-added to hello.proto
+added to hello.proto.

 There’s quite a lot going on there, so let’s unpack it a bit.